 When CM and Commission do agree on change, their preference dependence in theory lets them automatically agree on the direction.
 This is not the case for EP and Commission.
-However, the former almost always want to go quite different distances, in contrast to as the average distance between EP and Commission.
-Moreover, avoiding a more complex while still ad hoc model of intra-Council bargaining, assume that the Council's actual policy position, x_i^{CM} , for given realizations of $\mu_i^{(8)}$ and $\mu_i^{(20)}$ is a priori uniformly distributed on the respective interval of stable CM positions defined by (1) (if it is not q).
-One then obtains
+However, the former almost always want to go quite different distances, in contrast to often similarly central ideal points of EP and Commission.
+Average distances are therefore smaller between Commission and EP than between Commission and CM under various distributional assumptions.

 For a numerical illustration, again let individual ideal points and the status quo be independently uniformly distributed on [0, 1].
-One can then calculate17 i.e., CM and Commission are on average noticeably farther apart than Commission and $EP.^{18}$
+One can then calculate as the average distance between EP and Commission.
+Moreover, avoiding a more complex while still ad hoc model of intra-Council bargaining, assume that the Council's actual policy position, $x_i^{CM}$ , for given realizations of $\mu_i^{(8)}$ and $\mu_i^{(20)}$ is a priori uniformly distributed on the respective interval of stable CM positions defined by (1) (if it is not q).
+One then obtains i.e., CM and Commission are on average noticeably farther apart than Commission and $EP.^{18}$